-For the determination of these cross sections, inclusive spectra of particles in hadronic interactions were used.
-In Fig. 28.11 an inclusive spectrum of protons in the reaction $p + p \rightarrow p + X$ is shown in comparison with model predictions.
+For the determination of the cross sections, inclusive spectra of particles in hadronic interactions were used.
+In Fig. 29.11 an inclusive spectrum of protons in the reaction $p+p\to p+X$ is shown in comparison with model predictions.

-As it can be seen, all the models have difficulties in describing the data.
+As seen, all the models have difficulties in describing the data.
 In the FTF model this was overcome by tuning the single diffraction dissociation cross section.
-Tuning was possible by the fact that the height of the proton peak at large rapidities depends on this cross section (see left Fig. 28.11).
+Tuning was made possible by the fact that the height of the proton peak at large rapidities depends on this cross section (see left Fig. 29.11).

-Figure 28.11: Left: inclusive spectrum of proton in pp-interactions at $P{lab} = 24$ GeV/c.
+Figure 29.11: Left: inclusive spectrum of proton in pp-interactions at $P{lab} = 24 \text{ GeV/c}$.
 Points are experimental data [14], lines are model calculations.
 Right: single diffraction dissociation cross section in pp-interactions.
 Points are data gathered by K. Goulianos and J. Montanha [15].
 Lines are FTF model calculations.

-The $2\sigma{pp}^{pd}$ (the factor of 2 is due to the fact that $\sigma{pp}^{pd} = \sigma{pp}^{td}$) predicted by the expression (blue solid curve) is shown at the right of Fig. 28.11 in a comparison with experimental data gathered by K. Goulianos and J. Montanha [15].
+The $2\sigma{pp}^{pd}$ predicted by the expression (blue solid curve) is shown at the right of Fig. 29.11 in a comparison with experimental data gathered by K. Goulianos and J. Montanha [15].
 The values are larger than experimental data.
-Though taking into account the restriction that the mass of a produced system, X, cannot be very small or very large $(M^2/s < 0.05$ and M > 1.5 GeV) brings the predictions closer to the data.
-So, the accounting of this restriction is very important for a correct reproduction of the data.
+Though taking into account the restriction that the mass of a produced system, X, cannot be very small or very large ($M^2/s < 0.05$ and M > 1.5 GeV) brings the predictions closer to the data.
+So, the accounting of the restriction is very important for a correct reproduction of the data.

 A more complicated situation arises with πp - and Kp-interactions.
 The set of experimental data on diffraction cross sections is very restricted.
 Thus, a refined tuning was used.
-The FTF processes discussed above contribute in various regions of particle spectra.
-The target diffraction dissociation, $\pi + p \to \pi + X$, gives its main contribution at large values of $x_F = 2p_z/\sqrt{s}$ for π -mesons.
-The projectile diffraction dissociation contribution $(\pi + p \to X + p)$ has a maximum at $x_F \sim -1$.
-Thus, using various experimental data and varying the cross sections of the processes, the points presented in the lower left corner of Fig. 28.12 were obtained.
-They were parameterized by the expressions 28.17-28.20.
+The FTF processes discussed above give yields in various regions of particle spectra.
+The target diffraction dissociation, $\pi + p \to \pi + X$, gives its main yield at large values of $x_F = 2p_z/\sqrt{s}$ for π -mesons.
+The projectile diffraction dissociation yield $(\pi + p \to X + p)$ has a maximum at $x_F \sim -1$.
+Thus, using various experimental data and varying the cross sections of the processes, the points presented in the lower left corner of Fig. 29.12 were obtained.
+They were parameterized by the expressions ???.
 A correct reproduction of particle spectra in the central region, $x_F \sim 0$, was very important for these.
 As a result, we have a good description of π -meson spectra in the interactions at various energies.

-In Kp-interactions the projectile diffraction cross sections were determined by tuning on proton spectra from the reactions $K+p\to p+X$ (see Fig. 28.13).
+In Kp-interactions the projectile diffraction cross sections were determined by tuning on proton spectra from the reactions $K+p\to p+X$ (see Fig. 29.13).
 There are no data on leading K-meson spectra in the reactions $K+p\to K+X$.
 Thus, π^- -meson spectra in the central region were tuned.
 At a given value of a projectile diffraction cross section, the central spectrum depends on a target diffraction.
 This was used to determine the target diffraction cross sections.
-The estimated cross sections are shown in the lower left corner of Fig. 28.13.
+The estimated cross sections are shown in the lower left corner of Fig. 29.13.
 As a result, a satisfactory description of meson spectra was obtained.

-Figure 28.12: Upper figures: inclusive spectra of protons and π^+ -mesons in π^+ p-interactions.
+Figure 29.12: Upper figures: inclusive spectra of protons and π^+ -mesons in π^+p -interactions.
 Points are experimental data [16].
-Lines represent the contributions of the various FTF processes calculated by assuming that the probability of each process is 100 %.
-Bottom left figure: diffraction dissociation cross sections obtained by tuning (points), and their description (lines) by the expression 28.19.
-Bottom right figure: rapidity spectrum of π^+ -mesons in π^+ p-interactions at $p{lab} = 100$ GeV/c.
+Lines are yields of the FTF processes calculated on the assumption that the probability of a process is 100 %.
+Bottom left figure: diffraction dissociation cross sections obtained by tuning (points), and their description (lines) by the expressions ...
+Bottom right figure: Rapidity spectrum of π^+ -mesons in π^+p -interactions at $p{lab} = 100 \text{ GeV/c}$.
 Points are experimental data [17].